Kolbeinn Sigþórsson: 2021 sexual assault allegations

 In August 2021, Þórhildur Gyða Arnarsdóttir, an Icelandic woman in her mid-twenties, revealed that she had suffered a sexual assault by Kolbeinn in 2017.
-According to Arnarsdóttir description, the assault took place in a Reykjavík nightclub and included an attempted strangling.
-Another woman, who was unnamed at first, suffered a similar assault by Kolbeinn that same night.
-Arnarsdóttir reported the assault to the Reykjavík police the following day.
-Six months later, when the police had still taken no action in Kolbeinn's case, Arnarsdóttir's father realised that her daughter's perpetrator had been recruited on the Iceland national team for an upcoming match.
+According to her description, the assault took place in a Reykjavík nightclub and included an attempted strangling.
+Another woman, who was unnamed at first, suffered a similar assault by Kolbeinn that same night. Þórhildur reported the assault to the Reykjavík police the following day.
+Six months later, when the police had still taken no action in Kolbeinn's case, Þórhildur's father realised that her daughter's perpetrator had been recruited on the Iceland national team for an upcoming match.
 He contacted Guðni Bergsson, president of the Football Association of Iceland, and described the assault.
-Bergsson temporarily removed Kolbeinn from the team, but he was recruited again soon after without further consequences.
-During the process, Arnarsdóttir's father even contacted Guðni Th.
+Guðni temporarily removed Kolbeinn from the team, but he was recruited again soon after without further consequences.
+During the process, Þórhildur's father even contacted Guðni Th.
 Jóhannesson, president of Iceland, who has long been a proud supporter of the national team and is normally present at their international matches.
-Jóhannesson replied the query and deplored the incident, but maintained that the case was not in his sphere of authority.
+Guðni Th. replied the query and deplored the incident, but maintained that the case was not in his sphere of authority.

 Following the arrest of Gylfi Sigurðsson in July 2021, some disturbance took place in the Icelandic social media where unconfirmed cases of other sexual assaults were reported.
 On 26 August, Guðni Bergsson was interviewed by RÚV, Iceland's national TV, and asked about these alleged sexual crimes by members of the Iceland national team.
-Bergsson claimed that no formal notifications of sexual violence had ever been received by the Football Association of Iceland.
-His statement was contradicted the following day when Arnarsdóttir exposed her case in a TV interview.
+Guðni claimed that no formal notifications of sexual violence had ever been received by the Football Association of Iceland.
+His statement was contradicted the following day when Þórhildur exposed her case in a TV interview.
 She even added that the Football Association had hired a lawyer who offered her a compensation and asked her to sign a confidentiality agreement to cover up Kolbeinn's case.
-Heavy protest arose in the Icelandic media following the interview, resulting in the resignation of Bergsson and the entire board of the Football Association.
+Heavy protest arose in the Icelandic media following the interview, resulting in the resignation of Guðni Bergsson and the entire board of the Football Association.